DUI/DWI Pre-Trial Limited Driving Privilege in North Carolina

 Being charged with a DWI in North Carolina can impact areas of life far beyond a criminal record.
 Today, one of the most underappreciated privileges in our day-to-day activities is driving.
 Whether it is for work, household maintenance, taking the kids to after school activities, or taking a trip, we do not realize how important that privilege is until it is taken from us.

 When arrested on suspicion of DUI/DWI the arrestee automatically has his/her license revoked for 30 days and is called a “30 day civil revocation”.
 For the majority of people, the inability to drive for 30 days would cripple their ability to conduct their day-to-day affairs.
 Enter the pre-trial limited driving privilege.

 In North Carolina, the person arrested can petition to the court to issue a pre-trial limited driving privilege on day 11, which allows them to drive for limited purposes during the standard hours of 6:00 a.m. – 8:00 p.m., Monday – Friday.
 In order to qualify for a pre-trial limited driving privilege in North Carolina, the person must: 1) have a valid license or one that has been suspended for less than a year, 2) have no prior DWI convictions for seven years, 3) not be charged with a DWI after the charge for which you are revoked, 4) have proof of insurance via a DL-123 form, 5) have proof of your substance abuse assessment, and 6) pay a $100 filing fee to the clerk’s office.
 If hours are needed outside of the standard hours, proof will need to be provided to the court for consideration.

-If you or someone you know needs assistance filing for a pre-trial limited driving privilege, the attorneys at Randall & Stump, Criminal Defense Attorneys are here to help.
+If you or someone you know needs assistance filing for a pre-trial limited driving privilege, the Charlotte criminal lawyers at Randall & Stump, Criminal Defense Attorneys are here to help.